Libyan parliament appoints new prime minister in challenge to unity government | DW | 10.02.2022

 Libya has not had a stable government since former ruler Moammar Gadhafi was toppled in 2011.
 Since then, ongoing power struggles between rival political factions have kept the country in chaos.

-However, Dbeibah's interim government based in Tripoli does not have the support of the parliament based in eastern Libya, which seeks to replace the interim premier and assume power.
+Based in Tripoli, Dbeibah's interim government does not have the support of the parliament based in eastern Libya, which seeks to replace the interim premier and assume power.

 The parliament has argued that Dbeibah's mandate ended after the failed election in December.

-Dbeibah warned his dismissal would lead to "division and chaos" and said he will not step down unless he hands over power to an elected government.
+Dbeibah warned that his dismissal would lead to "division and chaos" and said he would not step down unless he hands over power to an elected government.

 "We will not allow new transitional stages and will not retreat in our role in the government as we have pledged before the people until the elections are held," Dbeibah said in a televised address on Tuesday.